Home

 When the federal census was taken in 1910, Anna and Joseph and son Thomas made their home in Brownsville, Fayette County.
 Joseph's occupation that year was listed as coal miner.
 Anna's 62-year-old mother lived under their roof, with the father living elsewhere.
 Their dwelling was along Albany Road.

-As a widower, Joseph may have moved back into the Brownsville home of his widowed mother and single brothers Harry (age 44) and George (29) and married sister and brother in law Anna and J.C.
+As a widower, Joseph moved back into the Brownsville home of his widowed mother and single brothers Harry (age 44) and George (29) and married sister and brother in law Anna and J.C.
 Groomes.
 They are shown together on the 1920 federal census.

 Joseph married again, to Bertha Bolte ( ? - ? ), and in 1921 relocated to Westover, near Morgantown, Monongalia County, WV.
 They made their home at 80 Gans Avenue.